dereknovak/RequestBin-Capstone/server/README.md

 Make sure mongod server is active locally.
 You can find instructions on how to do so here: https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/#std-label-install-mdb-community-ubuntu

-Here are the most important commands.
+Here are the most important commands (they don't apply to Mac computers, please click link above for that).
 To start the `mongod` process:
 ```
 sudo systemctl start mongod
 ```